Do you like crab, lobster and fresh fish straight from the fishermen??

 I know!!!
 So much choice, and it can vary each day depending on what the boats catch!
 So you never know what’s for tea!
 And that’s before you decide HOW to cook them!
 Grilled, BBQ’d, steamed, broiled, in a pie, fish lasagne, as a paella or risotto, pan fried…….
 Mmmmmmm

-Try visiting wwwjulieshut.co.uk at East Beach or any of the other merchants – Many only sell wholesale but a few will happily look after you!
+Try visiting wwwjulieshut.co.uk at East Beach or any of the other merchants – Many only sell wholesale but a few will happily look after you when you call in person!